 Yet with all these gains, why haven’t we seen something similar in more recent years?

 Since the advent of modern computing, the rise of the Internet, and the democratization of information on a massive scale, we have entered a second industrial revolution.
-As automation increased productivity, many manual-type jobs have become redundant as machines and computers took over while new types of work emerged.
+As automation increased productivity, many manual-type jobs became redundant as machines and computers took over while new types of work emerged.
 Soon, productivity demands outpaced worker compensation.
 What our grandparents can do in a week can now be done in half a day so that means we’re getting paid less for it when adjusted for inflation.

 So, shouldn’t we be working as many hours as we do to accomplish our tasks, right?
 Well, not exactly.